 - Three letters of recommendation, one of which must be from the applicant’s current program director

-- Valid ECFMG certificate (for a graduate of a medical school outside of the United States, Canada or Puerto Rico)
+- Valid ECFMG certificate (for a graduate of a medical school outside of the United States, Canada, or Puerto Rico)

-Other documents such as a medical school transcript, Dean’s Letter, and additional letters of recommendation are welcomed, but are not required to begin review of your application.
+Other documents, such as a medical school transcript, Dean’s letter, and additional letters of recommendation, are welcomed but are not required to begin review of your application.

 Please contact us if you have questions about the application process or have not heard from us within 2 weeks of submitting your completed application to ERAS.

-Catherine Gordon, MD, MSc – Division Director
+Jessica Kahn, MD, MPH – Division Director

 Lea Widdice, MD – Fellowship Director

-Jan Clavey, BA – Fellowship Coordinator
+Nicole Hollon – Fellowship Coordinator

 Cincinnati Children’s Hospital Medical Center